kevgo/text-runner/textrun-workspace/README.md

 ### "dir" attribute

-The `dir` attributes allows you to specify in which directory the new directory gets created.
+You can override in which directory the new directory gets created by providing a `dir` attribute:

 <a type="extension/runnable-region">